top of page

 1/12/2026 Referred to Committee for House-Courts of Justice

-HB860 Local & Regional jails, St. Bd.; standards/regulations for pregnant/postpartum incarcerated person
+HB860 Local & Reg.
+Jails, St. Bd.; standards, etc., regarding lactation policies for incarcerated persons.

 Introduced by: Rae Cousins (Chief Patron) [D]